bgeertsen/e-commerce-back-end/README.md

 ## Installation

+* Downloading the files
+* Fill out the EXAMPLE.env with your mysql login info and rename file to just '.env'
+* In the terminal run "npm i"
-After downloading the files, run 'source db/schema.sql' in mysql shell.
-After that, you can seed the database by running 'npm run seed'.
-Finally to start the server run 'npm start'
+* Run "source db/schema.sql" in mysql shell.
+* Seed the database by running 'npm run seed'
+* To start the server run 'npm start'

 ## Usage